Aluminum vs. Steel Dump Bodies: What’s the Difference?

 - Less spending on fuel: With a lighter weight, your truck will use less fuel.
 On average, switching to aluminum could drop your overall weight considerably.
 Fuel savings are a given and will help recoup the amount spent upfront on your aluminum dump body.
 These savings are hard to beat for contractors who are often on long drives through different states and counties.

 - Increased payload potential: Again, the lighter aluminum dump bed allows for more payload.
-With aluminum weighing approximately one-third as much as steel, you’ll be able to haul more volume efficiently.
+With aluminum weighing approximately one-third as much as steel, you can haul more volume efficiently.

 - Great for lighter trucks: Smaller commercial trucks aren’t always compatible with steel bodies.
 Depending on the size of your vehicle, aluminum could be your only choice.

-- Higher resale value: The factors listed above are among those that give aluminum a higher resale value than its competitor.
+- Higher resale value: The factors listed above give aluminum a higher resale value than its competitors.
 Corrosion resistance is a huge benefit when shopping for your used dump body on the market.

 Cons of Aluminum Dump Bodies

 - Cost: There’s no mistaking that aluminum costs significantly more upfront.
 This can be a deal-breaker for those on a budget.
 Aluminum bodies can cost around 30% more than steel.
-Although its lifetime value is reportedly cheaper, if you’re looking to save on your initial investment, you’ll want to avoid this metal.
+Although its lifetime value is reportedly cheaper, you’ll want to avoid this metal if you’re looking to save on your initial investment.

 - Less resistance to denting: Because aluminum is a softer metal, it can be a risky choice for drivers with varying loads.
-Aluminum can easily dent and crack when treated without care.
+When treated without care, aluminum can easily dent and crack.
 Avoiding abrasive materials is vital when working with an aluminum dump bed.

 Steel Dump Bodies: Pros and Cons

 Steel is a great option for heavy-duty jobs.
-Loading and unloading abrasive materials, like rocks and boulders, require a denser metal that you can rely on.
+Loading and unloading abrasive materials, like rocks and boulders, requires a denser metal that you can rely on.
 Steel is by far the best option for durability.
-If you frequently haul heavy or coarse materials, read on to learn more of the pros and cons of using a steel dump bed.
+If you frequently haul heavy or coarse materials, read on to learn more about the pros and cons of using a steel dump bed.

 Pros of Steel Dump Bodies

-- Cost: Steel is a much more economical investment upfront.
-It’s also cheaper to repair.
-If you’re on the market for a dump body but need to stick to a budget, steel might be the best way to reduce your bottom line.
+- Cost: Steel is a much more economical upfront investment and also cheaper to repair.
+If you’re in the market for a dump body but need to stick to a budget, steel might be the best way to reduce your bottom line.

-- Ideal for heavy-duty jobs: If you are frequently working heavy-duty jobs, steel is likely the only option for you.
+- Ideal for heavy-duty jobs: If you frequently work heavy-duty jobs, steel is likely the only option.
 Its durability and strength help it withstand immense pressure that would be detrimental to aluminum dump bodies.

 - Safety: In most cases, steel offers more structural integrity and, in turn, more protection for drivers.
-To ensure you’re getting a high-quality metal, note how the body looks after construction.
+To ensure you get a high-quality metal, note how the body looks after construction.
 The fewer welds you see, the higher the quality of the steel.

 - Stainless steel: Stainless steel dump bodies are a sought-after option for those looking for a bed on the flashier side.
 While pricey, stainless steel bodies can be less expensive over time than aluminum, as their application isn’t limited to lightweight components.